koookieee/Review-carousels/README.md

 **Review Carousels**
 The Interactive carousels that pop up when hovered over and the confetti animation are styled using css, javascript Yes! you can do this using just css and javascript.
-Other than this, I have used Reactjs to form components and map them into the Card conatiner instead of hard-coding :)
+Other than this, I have used Reactjs to form components and map them into the Card conatiner instead of hard-coding

- style this according to your need and make ufufu love into something cooler;)
+ style this according to your need and make ufufu love into something cooler

 ![Alt text](ss1.jpg)
 ![Alt text](ss2.png)